maurya3149/firstsrepo/README.md

 # firstsrepo
-just learning about the github
+just learning about the github and creating my first repository